Locations:

 Function

-The function of the femoral artery and its branches is to supply the lower body with blood.
-Your tissues need blood to get oxygen and nutrients.
-Like other arteries in your body, the femoral artery carries oxygen-rich blood away from your heart.
-The femoral vein runs alongside the femoral artery.
-This vein carries deoxygenated blood from your lower body, back up to your heart.
+Your femoral artery and its branches supply your lower body with blood.
+Your body’s tissues need blood to get oxygen and nutrients.
+Like other arteries in your body, the femoral artery carries oxygen-rich blood away from your heart and to your body’s tissues.

 Anatomy